 5. Ergonomic boost.
 I set the timer for an hour and start writing.
 When it rings I get up to shut it off – and do some stretches.
 Fewer painkillers are consumed by people who don’t spend 10 hours hunched over a keyboard.
 Bonus: The less sore and exhausted you are the more likely you’ll cook dinner instead of ordering it.

 6. Food-prep partner.
 When you come home with groceries, set the timer for half an hour (or what you think you can spare) and speed your way through as much preparation as possible.
-(For some examples, see the third section of “Easy ways to cut your food bill,” over at MSN Money.)
-You’ll wind up with the elements needed for easy lunches and dinners during the week.
+Simple tasks like boiling eggs, mixing up a double batch of meatloaf (cook half, freeze the rest), baking or grilling chicken breasts or pork tenderloin, cooking ground beef and freezing for later use in chili or sloppy joes, washing salad greens and grating cheese will give you the elements needed for easy lunches and dinners during the week.

 7. Manic maid.
 Assemble your cleaning supplies, set the timer for 20 to 30 minutes, and clean as though someone were paying you to do it.
 If you can do this two to three times per week you might be able to fire your housecleaner (if you have one).